Ileo-anal pouch: Inflammatory disorders

 First-line therapy for acute cuffitis due to retained rectal mucosal layer is usually similar to the treatment for ulcerative proctosis that ulcerative colitis patients would have likely used before pouch surgery.
 Mesalazine suppositories or enemas are sometimes prescribed first (brand names include Asacol, Canasa, and Pentasa).
 If those do not provide enough relief then treatment might be escalated to corticosteroid suppositories or enemas such as Budesonide.
-Biological therapy may be prescribed if all other medical therapies fail to manage cuffitis and the person either isn't suitable for or does not want to undergo a revision operation to remove the retained cuff and hand sew the pouch on the level of the dentate line (spot where anal skin changes to rectal mucus layer).
+Biological therapy may be prescribed if all other medical therapies fail to manage cuffitis and the person either is not suitable for or does not want to undergo a revision operation to remove the retained cuff and hand sew the pouch on the level of the dentate line (spot where anal skin changes to rectal mucus layer).

 Crohn's disease of the pouch:

 Some people undergoing IPAA/RPC may be later diagnosed with underlying Crohn's disease because the disease likely had not fully expressed itself at the time of surgery.
 Crohn's disease of the pouch is associated with high failure rates.
 Pouches may experience fistula leaks that cause pelvic sepsis and other complications.

 Treatment of Crohn's disease of the pouch:

 If a person later diagnosed with Crohn's disease of the pouch wishes to keep their pouch operational, in some circumstances medical management might be possible.
 Typically this is done with the prescription of biologics.
 It may take more than one drug prescription to find a suitable biologic that encourages the desired anti-inflammatory response.